dford-avb/dford-avb.github.io/_includes/contributor/labels.md

 ### Release Lines
 {:.no_toc}

-Release line labels indicate the specific Magento release lines affected by the issue or PR.
+Release line labels indicate the specific Openmage release lines affected by the issue or PR.
 For example, if working on a fix for 2.2.6, you would apply the Release Line: 2.2.
 This effectively includes all releases in this line.

 * `Release Line: 2.1`
 * `Release Line: 2.2`